jasonhsu1975/docs/fru-manager/fru-manager.md

 ### FRU manager part

-This package will handle following:
+The package will handle the following:
-- Initialize the D-Bus interface for all FRU EEPROM areas
+- Initializing the D-Bus interface for all FRU EEPROM areas
-- Provide the D-Bus methods for other packages, in oder to update the data on D-Bus interface
+- Providing the D-Bus methods for other packages, in order to update the data on D-Bus interface
-- Provide the D-Bus methods for other packages, in order to support the FRU EEPROM read/write requests
+- Providing the D-Bus methods for other packages, in order to support the FRU EEPROM read/write requests

 ### FRU parser part

-This package will handle following:
+The package will handle the following:
-- Parse the supported information for all FRU EEPROM areas
+- Parsing the supported information for all FRU EEPROM areas
-- Provide the D-Bus methods for other packages, in order to support updating new data for all "Custom Info Fields" (**note #01**)
+- Providing the D-Bus methods for other packages, in order to support updating new data for all "Custom Info Fields" (**note #01**)

 ### Communication between FRU manager part and FRU parser part